-Heartworm is a serious disease that can lead to heart failure, severe lung disease, damage to other organs or even death for Iredell County pets.
+Heartworm is a serious disease that can lead to heart failure, severe lung disease, damage to other organs or even death for Mooresville pets.
 In today's post, our vets explain why prevention is essential when it comes to this devastating condition.

 What causes heartworm disease?